team-200ok/reviews/README.md

 ## Usage

-> Requires a MySQL database named 'yumnoms'
+> Requires a MySQL database named 'yumnoms' and, for testing purposes, a database named 'yumnoms_test'

 ## Requirements